paritytech/polkadot/roadmap/implementers-guide/src/node/backing/statement-distribution.md

     the amount of candidates.
 - We accept candidates which don't fit in the fragment trees of any relay parents.
+  - "Accept" means "attempt to request and store in memory until useful or expired".
   - We listen to prospective parachains subsystem to learn of new additions to the fragment trees.
   - Use this to attempt to import the candidate later.